 How far should I walk my dog?

 To determine how far you should walk your dog, take your best friend out for a walk, and monitor how their energy level changes.

 If he starts to slow down after you’ve walked a certain length, it may be a sign he’s getting tired.
 Don’t drag the dog when they stop to snoop around more than they would normally do.

 Give them the time to rest, then start heading back home, still monitoring your pup’s pace as you walk.
-If the dog slows down, even more, it’s a sign you’ve walked too far.
-Always account in the time you need to go back home – the walking isn’t finished until you get back at the house.
+If the dog slows down even more, it’s a sign you’ve walked too far.
+Always account for the time you need to go back home – the walking isn’t finished until you get back at the house.

 The monitoring of your dog doesn’t stop once you’re back from the walk.
 You also need to monitor your pup’s behavior after the walk.
 If the dog drinks a lot of water and crashes to sleep without getting up for hours as soon as you go back home, it means they’re exhausted, and your walks should be shorter.

 Also, if your dog starts limping during the walk or after resting from the walk, it may be a sign that they’ve done more exercise than their body can bear.

 You can easily improve your dog’s shape and go on longer walks if the dog is healthy.
 Just like you wouldn’t join a state marathon if you hadn’t run for a long time, you should take your dog on long hikes if they’ve been sedentary for years.